 What do you do if your own sales team isn’t sold on your choice of CRM?

 As someone who started working with digital marketing back in the late 90s and doing “google before Google was Google,” as he puts it…Steve had some great tips.

-1. A CRM IS NOW FUNDAMENTAL TO BUSINESS
+1. A SALES CRM IS NOW FUNDAMENTAL TO BUSINESS